wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 import * as MicrosoftGraph from "microsoft-graph";
 ```

 Locate the `ILearnAuthTabState` interface, and add the following members to it.
-These properties are used to store the OAuth access token used to authenticate with and the email messages returned from Microsoft Graph:
+These properties are used to store the OAuth access token used to authenticate with and the email messages returned from Microsoft Graph.

 ```ts
 accessToken: string;
 messages: MicrosoftGraph.Message[];
 ```

 Add the following code to the top of the `LearnAuthTab` class.
-This action creates a new class-scoped member of the Microsoft Graph client and initializes the state of the component:
+This action creates a new class-scoped member of the Microsoft Graph client and initializes the state of the component.

 ```ts
 private msGraphClient: MicrosoftGraphClient.Client;